ratschlab/clinical-embeddings/README.md

 python run_wrapper.py \
     --config ./configs/examples/hirid/backbone/transformer_base.yaml \ # Base config file
-    --shuffle \ # Shuffle the hyperparameter combinations, together with `num_runs` this creates a random search --num_runs 20 \ # Maximun number of different configurations to be run, if not set, all possible combinations are run --name example-sweep
+    --shuffle \ # Shuffle the hyperparameter combinations, together with `num_runs` this creates a random search --num_runs 20 \ # Maximun number of different configurations to be run, if not set, all possible combinations are run --directory ./logs # Directory to save the sweep in --name example-sweep # Name of the sweep (corresponds to folder name) inside provided directory
 ```